Snowflake-Labs/sfquickstarts/site/sfguides/src/create_ai_agents_on_snowflake_with_lang_ai/create_ai_agents_on_snowflake_with_lang_ai.md

 ![Running the script](assets/sample_database_step_2.png)

 This script will:
-- Create a Database called *nike_lapsed_customers* and populate it with demo data
+- Create a Database called *zoom_cancellations* and populate it with demo data
-- Create a Database called *nike_users* and populate it with demo data
+- Create a Database called *zoom_users* and populate it with demo data
-- Create a View called *NIKE_LAPSED_CUSTOMERS_VIEW* to connect the data from both tables
+- Create a View called *zoom_cancellations_view* to connect the data from both tables

 After the script has successfully executed, you will see a LANG_AI_DEMO database with the following tables and one view: